Yang233666/KGE-Calibrator/README.md

 | **Average**          | 2542.715         | 83.294 | 2540.274             | 8410.493  | **21.665** |

 ---

+## 🔍 Visual Analysis: How and Why KGEC Works

+Our case studies show KGEC's practical benefits, while the ablation study confirms that each component of our design is critical for its success.

 ### 📊 Ablation study (Lower = Better)
 Lower values indicate better calibration performance and higher efficiency.